cortado-mobile-solutions/apidoc-mdm/docs/device.md

 }
 ```

-## Retrieve Location
+## Trigger Location Retrieval
 The retrieval of the device location can be triggered.
-Fetching the latest retrieved location data is done using the [device status](#device-info) request.
+Fetching the latest retrieved device location can be done using the [device status](#device-info) request.

-### Retrieve Location Request
+### Trigger Location Retrieval Request

 ### Parameters
 * **clientid**: